jvllmr/poetry-types/README.md

 ## Installation

-Run `poetry plugin add poetry-types` for global install or run `poetry add poetry-types` to use this plugin with your project.
+Run `poetry plugin add poetry-types` for global install or run `poetry add -D poetry-types` to use this plugin with your project.